Welcome to the McLean Institute for Public Service and Community Engagement!

 It is my pleasure to introduce you to the McLean Institute.
 I am pleased to have served as the University of Mississippi’s first ever Director of Community Engagement, fulfilling that lead role from 2012 to 2019.
 I continue to direct the McLean Institute’s efforts in public service and community engagement.
 Our team works hard to support and increase community engagement throughout the state and with local communities.
 We are honored to collaborate with state wide and local community partners to improve the quality of life for all Mississippians.

 In 2014, I met with the Provost to share COCE’s recommendation that the newly conceptualized Division of Diversity consider including Community Engagement.
 The Provost accepted my recommendation on behalf of COCE, and in 2017, the Division of Diversity and Community Engagement hired its first Vice Chancellor.
 I had the pleasure to serve on the search committee.
-The McLean Institute was temporarily aligned with the new division, but later realigned with the College of Liberal Arts.
-Moving back under the College of Liberal Arts allows the Institute to continue its academic pursuits and innovative programming, especially since the College is my home unit as a professor and where the McLean Institute had its founding in 1984.
+The McLean Institute temporarily reported to the new division, but later realigned with the College of Liberal Arts.
+Moving back under the College of Liberal Arts allows the Institute to continue its academic pursuits and innovative programming, especially since the College is where the McLean Institute had its founding in 1984.

 The McLean Institute will continue to support community engagement across the UM campus and to offer educational programs to improve the quality of life for all.